 the Aucas of Ecuador with the gospel.
 Five of their colleagues died in that mission, but the Auca church is thriving today!

-The next photo below was taken at a conference in 2008.
-Kids eagerly listen to the Drown's stories.
-Ten years later, those kids
+The next photo was taken at an earlier conference in 2008.
+Missionary Kids are eagerly listening to the Drown's stories.
+Those kids

 Ralph & Verna Harvey